 - an investor in the $5 billion (enterprise value) acquisition of a U.S.-based, NYSE-listed utility company;

-- Helmerich & Payne, Inc. in its acquisition of MOTIVE Drilling Technologies, Inc.; acquisition of Magnetic Variation Services, LLC; and acquisition of DrillScan, which is headquartered in France;
+- Helmerich & Payne, Inc. in its acquisition of MOTIVE Drilling Technologies, Inc., Magnetic Variation Services, LLC and DrillScan, which is headquartered in France; and

-- the private equity arm of a pension fund in various transactions; and
+- the private equity arm of a pension fund in various transactions.

 Mr. Sinha’s additional notable representations include:

 - The AES Corporation in its acquisition of a minority stake in AES Tietê Energia from a subsidiary of BNDES, the national economic and social development bank of Brazil; $3.5 billion agreement to acquire DPL Inc., a regional electric and utility company; $3 billion acquisition of IPALCO Enterprises, Inc.; $1.4 billion sale of CILCORP Inc. to Ameren Corporation;$1.6 billion sale of a 15% stake in AES to China Investment Corporation (a sovereign wealth fund) $244 million sale of a 15% stake in AES US Investments, Inc. to La Caisse de Dépôt et Placement du Québec (CDPQ); and sale of AES Armenia Mountain Wind, LLC and three wind farms to ALLETE Clean Energy, Inc. in two separate transactions;

 - Allegheny Energy, Inc. in its $4.7 billion acquisition by FirstEnergy Corp. in a stock-for-stock merger;